 When to go

-This self guided tour can start every Friday from 24 June to 26 August 2022.
-The departures in 2023 are every Friday from 23 June to 25 August.
+This self-guided tour can start every Friday from 23 June to 25 August 2023.

-There are limited seats available – up to 8 people on a departure.
+There are limited seats available – up to eight people on a departure.
 The climate of Iceland’s coast is subarctic.
 The warm North Atlantic Current ensures generally higher annual temperatures than in most places of similar latitude in the world.
 The south coast is warmer, wetter, and windier than the north.
-The average daily temperatures in June – August are 11°C – 13°C, and at the night – 6°C – 7°C.
+The average daily temperatures in June – August are 11C – 13C, and at night – 6C – 7C.

 - Transport from Reykjavík to Landmannalaugar on day 1 and from Þórsmörk to Reykjavík on day 5 by public bus